funkybob/django-rated/README.md

     A dict of config dicts.
     The keys are realm names.
-    The values are dicts containing overrides for 'limit', 'timeout' and 'allowed'.
+    The values are dicts containing overrides for:
+    - 'limit'
+    - 'timeout'
+    - 'allowed'
+    - 'code'
+    - 'message'

     Default: {}

 RATED_REDIS:

     Redis config settings.
-    These will be passed directly to create a redis.ConnectionPool instance.
+    These will be passed directly to create a `redis.ConnectionPool` instance.

 RATED_DEFAULT_ALLOWED: